NavDasa/Implementing_Azure_Solutions/README.md

 1. Create an Azure Active directory.
 2. How to add an Active directory to your Azure subcription and Add resource group to it.
+3. How to create an Multi-Factor authentication in the Azure Active directory (Azure B2C).